MicrosoftDocs/Viva/Viva/engage/yammer-and-office-365-groups.md

 For more information about Set-UnifiedGroup, see [Set-UnifiedGroup](/powershell/module/exchange/set-unifiedgroup).

-### Q: Where can I create Microsoft 365 connected Yammer groups?
+### Q: Where can I create Microsoft 365 connected Viva Engage groups?

-A: Microsoft 365 connected Yammer groups can only be created in Yammer.
-Microsoft 365 groups created in other locations don't include a Yammer group.
+A: Microsoft 365 connected Viva Engage groups can only be created in Viva Engage.
+Microsoft 365 groups created in other locations don't include a Viva Engage group.

-### Q: Can I create a Microsoft 365 connected Yammer group from the Microsoft 365 admin center?
+### Q: Can I create a Microsoft 365 connected Viva Engage group from the Microsoft 365 admin center?

 A: No, this will be added in later waves.
-However, for Microsoft 365 connected Yammer groups, you can manage members and delete groups from the Microsoft 365 admin center.
+However, for Microsoft 365 connected Viva Engage groups, you can manage members and delete groups from the Microsoft 365 admin center.
 Metadata updates can also be applied to groups from the admin center.

-### Q: Can I add external users to Microsoft 365 connected Yammer groups?
+### Q: Can I add external users to Microsoft 365 connected Viva Engage groups?

 A: No. This will cause a sync failure because external users aren't managed by Azure AD.